Kikobeats/js-mythbusters/README.md

 Althought is more readable, not in all scenarios use a lookup table is better: The cost of create the lookup table could be higher tan use a set of if/else statements.
 So, it depends about your code running time:

-- If you are going to be running short time (maybe just one execution, like building a CLI tool) use if/else.
+- If you have to handle a set of conditions (maybe less than 3 could be a metric) or the code running life is short, use if/else.
 - In other case use lookup table solution.

 #### Memoizaton: Cache sucesive calls.